monktastic/hackmd/spirituality/nonduality.md

 > [Y]our true nature, [...] according to these teachings, is the open and clear space of being.
 This is the nature of your true identity: open and clear.
 This nature is often referred to as the natural mind. [...]
 Just feel vast awareness [...]
 When we recognize our natural mind, and attain stability and maturity in the recognition of this source within, we refer to this attainment as enlightenment.

 Notice the common theme: what you are (consciousness) is fundamentally separate, pure, and untouchable by its impure contents.
+You are the _background_ awareness.

 At a shallow degree of attainment of this stage, consciousness may still feel localized and personal.
-As the realization deepens, it may feel primordial and universal—as though it is self-evidently the very _ground of existence_, without which nothing else could "exist" in any meaningful sense.
+As the realization deepens, it may feel primordial, eternal, and universal — as though it is self-evidently the very _ground of existence_, without which nothing else could "exist" in any meaningful sense.
 Soh:

 > [It is] a conviction so powerful that no one, not even Buddha can sway you from [it] because the practitioner so clearly sees the truth of it.
 It is the direct and unshakable insight of ‘You’.
 This is the realization that a practitioner must have in order to realize the Zen satori.
 You will understand clearly why it is so difficult for those practitioners to forgo this ‘I AMness’ and accept the doctrine of anatta (no-self).